lanceu0128/3DVisSys/README.md

 A live version of 3DVisSys is being deployed soon!

 ## Running the App
+For users who want to view and interact with graphs, running in one's local environment can be done by installing all requirements and running the Flask app:

 1. **Install all requirements:**
     - For Conda users: Run `conda env create -f environment.yml` and switch into the new environment.
     - Pip users: Run `pip install -r requirements.txt`